 So we’ve brought you through everything we love and hate about Dashlane.
 It’s a damn good password manager with very little faults, but how does it compare against the other players in the industry?

 Let’s take a quick look.

 Dashlane VS NordPass

-We’ll have to say that Dashlane offers more value here.
+Personally, we’ll have to say that NordPass offers more value here.